-How Much to Install a Toilet?
+How Much Does It Cost to Install a New Toilet?

 Installing a new toilet is a common home improvement project that can improve your comfort while also increasing the value of your home.